What is life coaching?

 How do I get certified?
 Will it be recognized by ICF?

 You will receive your certification from Life Breakthrough Academy after completing the course, submitting your two practice coaching scenarios, and taking the final exam.
-This course and certification is intentionally not affiliated with ICF, as the founders of Life Breakthrough felt the worldview of ICF was in conflict with their biblical worldview and that is why they began Life Breakthrough.
+This course and certification are intentionally not affiliated with ICF, as the founders of Life Breakthrough felt the worldview of ICF was in conflict with their biblical worldview and that is why they began Life Breakthrough.

 What if I need to miss a class?
 Or change my mind about the course?